hollyabrams/capstone-project-2/README.md

 - **Browse Products**: Users can explore a collection of products.
 - **Shopping Cart Functionality**: Users can add products to their shopping cart and view the details of their cart before checking out.
-- **User Authentication**: Users can register and log in to make purchases and view their order history.
+- **User Authentication**: Users can register and log in to view their order history.
 - **Secure Online Payment**: Users can process their payments securely with Stripe integration.

 These features were implemented to create an engaging and personalized experience for users, allowing them to have a seamless online shopping experience.